aster-void/nixos-config/README.md

 `modules/`
 pluggable modules. works just by adding this to `imports` (i.e. no extra options to enable)

-`ext/`
+`plugins/`
-extend modules. doesn't have side effects unless the option is enabled.
+extend NixOS default modules. doesn't have side effects unless the option is enabled.

 ## Things to do after